jacquev6/QuadProgMm/doc/user_guide.rst

 ..  int main() {

-Quadratic problems aim at optimizing a quadratic form of several variables, subject to linear constraints on these variables.
+Quadratic problems aim at optimizing a quadratic expression of several variables, subject to linear constraints on these variables.

 So, let's start with variables::